Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Introduction

 For the comparison of tt-structures, we will use a ringed space $\spec_\vartriangle \cal T$ recently defined by Matsui \cite{Matsui_2021} only using the triangulated category structure of $\cal T$, which is called the \textbf{triangular spectrum} of $\cal T$.
-One crucial fact about this space shown by Matsui in the same paper is that given a fairly reasonable tt-structure $\tens$ on $\cal T$, we know that there is an immersion of topological spaces.
-In particular, if a triangulated category $\cal T$ is triangulated equivalent to $\perf X$ for some variety $X$, then $X$ can be viewed as a locally closed subspace of $\spec_\vartriangle \cal T$ by
+One crucial fact about this space shown by Matsui in the same paper is that given a fairly reasonable tt-structure $\tens$ on $\cal T$, we know that there is a morphism of ringed spaces that is a topological embedding on the underlying topological spaces.
+In particular, if a triangulated category $\cal T$ is triangulated equivalent to $\perf X$ for some variety $X$, then $X$ can be viewed as a subspace of $\spec_\vartriangle \cal T$ by